-Clean and Clear: Maintain Your Drain in 5 Easy Steps
+Clean & Clear: How To Keep Your Drains Clean in 5 Easy Steps

 Your drain is working perfectly fine, or so you think, until it experiences a clog.
 Now, you have to spend a lot of time and money to clear the clog before you can use your sink again.

 You can prevent this scenario by maintaining and caring for your drain every day.
-Here are a few simple steps to promote a healthy drain.
+Here are a few simple steps to keep your drain pipes clean and promote a healthy plumbing system.

 1. Pay Attention to Water Temperature